12-Month Wedding Timeline

 They should have a portfolio of work and be able to show you how they did your look in the past so that you can see whether it suits your style or not.

-Hair trial preparation is also important!
-Ask your stylist for about three different hairstyles they recommend, so you can then choose one and see how it looks on you.
+Hair trial preparation is also essential!
+Ask your stylist for three different hairstyles they recommend so you can choose one and see how it looks on you.

 Decide On Guest Wedding Favors And Gift Bags